Survival Craft Explained: Types, Equipment & SOLAS Rules

 Modern lifeboats have seen numerous innovations to enhance safety, comfort, and survivability.

-These lifeboats are designed to be launched from a height, typically the stern of a ship, by free-falling into the water.
-This quick deployment method ensures the lifeboat is immediately aware of the sinking vessel, reducing the risk of being trapped.
+- Free-Fall Lifeboats: These lifeboats are designed to be launched from a height, typically the stern of a ship, by free-falling into the water.
+This quick deployment method ensures the lifeboat is immediately away from the sinking vessel, reducing the risk of being trapped.

 Innovations in Liferafts